Eco-Flow/nanoporemetabarcoding/README.md

     opident                     = null // Identity threshold (in %) for taxonomy assignment at order level
 ```

-Path to `taxonomizr` SQL database:
+2. Path to `taxonomizr` SQL database:

 ```
     sql_db                      = 'path/to/taxonomizr/database.sqlite' // Path to the taxonomizr SQLite database
 ```

+**Command line arguments:**

-Alternatively, you can provide/modify pipeline options calling them as command line arguments.
+Alternatively, instead of modifying the `nextflow.config` file, you can provide/modify pipeline options by specifying them as command line arguments.
 For example:

 ```bash
 nextflow run main.nf \